Alexander Vraciu: Early life, education and family

 Vraciu was born in East Chicago, Indiana, on November 2, 1918, the second child and only son of Alexandru Sr. and Maria (née Tincu) Vraciu.
-Vraciu's parents immigrated from Transylvania, Romania at the turn of the century, settling in East Chicago, where they met and were married.
-(His father was born in Poiana Sibiului, and his mother was from Sebeș.)
-When Alex was seven or eight years old, the family traveled to Transylvania (Romania) for a brief residence.
-His parents hoped that the experience would immerse their children in the culture.
+Vraciu's parents immigrated from Transylvania, Romania at the turn of the century; Alexandru Sr. was born in Poiana Sibiului, while his mother was from Sebeș.
+Both settled in East Chicago, where they met and were married.
+When Alex was seven or eight years old, the family traveled to Transylvania for a brief residence, his parents hoping that the experience would immerse their children in the culture.
 Afterward, the family returned to Indiana, where Vraciu resumed his education, graduating from East Chicago's Washington High School in 1937.

 Vraciu earned a four-year scholarship to DePauw University in Greencastle, Indiana, and graduated with a degree in sociology in 1941.
-At DePauw, Vraciu was active on the school's sports teams (track and football), became a member of the Delta Chi fraternity, and made the decision to become a pilot.
-During the summer between his junior and senior years in college, Vraciu participated in the Civilian Pilot Training Program (CPTP) at Muncie, Indiana, where he received a private pilot's license.
-On October 9, 1941, he enlisted as a naval aviator in the U.S. Navy Reserve.
+At DePauw, Vraciu was active on the school's football, tennis, and track teams, and became a member of the Delta Chi fraternity.
+He joined the DePauw Tigers football team against his parents' wishes, where he was a backup running back, linebacker, and return specialist during the 1938 season; his football career ended later that year after suffering a knee injury against Evansville.
+In 1939, he garnered national attention for a prank in his psychology class: during the final exam, he threw an eraser at his professor Paul J. Fay, shouted, "I just can't stand it any longer!", then jumped out the second-story window, where his Delta Chi brothers caught him on a tarp.
+DePauw's student newspaper referenced the prank in November 1942 after he jumped from his plane following a mid-air collision during Navy flight training, headlining their article as "Vraciu Parachutes from Wrecked Plane; Repeats Procedure of Student Prank".

 Vraciu married Kathryn Horn on August 24, 1944.
 The couple had five children, three daughters and two sons.
 Kathryn died in 2003.